HumanCellAtlas/dcp-community/rfcs/text/0000-rfc-process.md

 ### Appealing RFC Decisions

-Any DCP community member may appeal an RFC decision (approval or rejection) by sending a message to the *DCP PM* mailing list (pm-team@data.humancellatlas.org).
+Any DCP community member may appeal all RFC decisions by **Approvers** (approval, changes requested, or rejection) by sending a message to the *DCP PM* mailing list (pm-team@data.humancellatlas.org).

 The message should demonstrate a clear rationale for the appeal, referencing community discussion as needed to support the position.